Waziup/learning-center-content/content/en/programs/intel-irris-capacity-program/units/2_Device/_index.md

 The Intel-IrriS Device is, among the two main components of the system, the most specific of the project.

-Installed in the field, it periodically gathers the measurements from the ground sensors and transmits the values to the gateway using LoRa radio frames.
+Installed in the field, powered by its own batteries, the Intel-IrriS Device works autonomously and periodically: every hour approximately, it gathers the measurements from the ground sensors (soil moisture and temperature) and transmits the values to the [gateway](../3_Gateway/_index.md) using LoRa radio frames.

-The casing is waterproof and shelters the core microprocessor, on an Arduino board, the radio chip, the batteries (two AA alkaline, or 3 AAA NiMh, with or without a solar panel), all the connectors and the On/Off switch.
+The casing is waterproof and shelters the core microprocessor, on an Arduino board, the radio chip, the batteries (whether two non-rechargeable AA alkaline batteries, or 3 AAA NiMh with or without a solar panel), all the connectors and the On/Off switch.

 ![Intel-IrriS Device](img/Device.png)